More on Wills

 In many cases, a simple will covers someone who has a modest estate and is passing all their assets to their spouse or children.
 Many people include additional documents — like a living will and a power of attorney — to their estate plan, and having a lawyer draft them could add hundreds of dollars to your final bill and tip your total costs over $1,000.

 The least expensive way to make a will is to write one by yourself.
 However, free wills have their drawbacks, since a poorly constructed will can be thrown out in court and prolong the probate process after you die.
 The cost of making a will online is as low as $120.
 Online wills can be as valid as those drafted by a lawyer, and you may be able to get other estate planning documents for free when you make your will.

 An estate lawyer may charge you anywhere from $100 to $1,000 for a will

-Adding additional estate documents, like a power of attorney, may add hundreds of dollars to the cost
+Adding more estate documents, like a power of attorney, can add hundreds of dollars to the cost of your will

 Online services may charge half as much as a lawyer and they may include more than just a will

 If you need to change or update your will, you will likely have to pay for that as well